brooklynrail/brooklynrail-platform/content/people/jeffrey-grunthaner.md

 name: Jeffrey Grunthaner
 first_name: Jeffrey
 last_name: Grunthaner
-short_bio: Writer, artist, and curator **Jeffrey Grunthaner** based in Brooklyn.
+short_bio: "Artist & writer Jeffrey Grunthaner is currently based in Berlin.
-  Their articles, reviews, poems, and essays have appeared via _Drag City Books_, _BOMB_, _American Art Catalogues_, _Folder_, _artnet News_,
+  Their essays, articles, poems, and reviews have appeared via _BOMB_, _artnet News_, _Hyperallergic_, _Drag City Books_, _American Art Catalogues_, and
-  _Hyperallergic_, and other venues.
-Recent curatorial projects include the reading and discussion series Conversations in Contemporary Poetics at Hauser & Wirth Publishers, New York City, and Daniel Turner; Drawings and Sculpture, at Spoonbill Studios, Brooklyn.
+  other venues.
+Their poetry pamphlet, _Aphid Poems_, will be published in October by The Creative Writing Department.
+Some recent curatorial projects include the reading and discussion series Conversations in Contemporary Poetics at Hauser & Wirth (NY), Sun Oil  for Open White Gallery (Berlin), and FEELINGS for synthesis gallery (Berlin). "
+portraits:
+  - media: 2022/08/jeffrey-grunthaner
 ---